clo4/pydub-stubs/README.md

 ### Q: Why is <code>AudioSegment.<i>effect(...)</i></code> missing?

 Pydub adds methods to `AudioSegment` at runtime, which means it's easier to modularize but also means there's no guarantee that a method signature is correct.
-For example, `pydub.scipy_effects` overwrites two methods from `pydub.effects` with different signatures.
+For example, `pydub.scipy_effects` replaces two methods from `pydub.effects` with different signatures.

 To be 100% safe, all effects must be imported as functions from `pydub.effects`.
 Unknown methods are typed as `Any`.

 ### Q: What is `Metadata` and `PartialMetadata`?

-Pydub originally used dictionaries when creating an AudioSegment.
-`Metadata` and `PartialMetadata` do not exist at runtime.
-Using these is no longer recommended, but they're still supported and used internally.
-You can use the `channels`, `frame_rate`, and `sample_rate` keyword arguments.
+These are legacy types that have been replaced by the `channels`, `frame_rate`, and `sample_rate` keyword arguments.

 <br>